-When an Admission Appeal Panel hears School admission appeals it must go through a Two Stage decision making process in accordance with statutory guidance contained in the School Admission Appeals Code 2012 (this process is explained in more detail in Paragraph 8 of the 'Notes on the appeals process', which is available on the County Council's website).
+When an Admission Appeal Panel hears School admission appeals it must go through a Two Stage decision making process in accordance with statutory guidance contained in the School Admission Appeals Code 2012 (this process is explained in more detail in paragraph 8 of the 'Notes on the appeals process' which is available on the County Council's website).

-At the end of the Group hearing the Admission Appeal Panel will retire to consider all the information it has read and heard and will decide whether the School has made its case (First Stage - examining the decision to refuse Admission).
-This means the Panel will decide whether the published admission arrangements are lawful, whether they were correctly and impartially applied by the Admission Authority and whether admitting additional children would "prejudice" the provision of efficient education, or the efficient use of resources at the School.
+At the end of the Group hearing the Admission Appeal Panel will retire to consider all the information it has read and heard and will decide whether the school has made its case (First Stage - examining the decision to refuse Admission).
+This means the Panel will decide whether the published admission arrangements are lawful, whether they were correctly and impartially applied by the Admission Authority and whether admitting additional children to the school would "prejudice" the provision of efficient education, or the efficient use of resources.

-After the Panel's decision at this First Stage - What happens next?
+After the Panel's decision at this First Stage - what happens next?

-If the Admission Appeal Panel decided that the admission of all the additional children would not cause "prejudice" to the School, all the appeals will be upheld and there will be no need to go ahead with your individual appeal hearing.
-If "prejudice" to the School has been decided, the Admission Appeal Panel will then go on to hear all the appellants' individual cases.
+If the Admission Appeal Panel decided that the admission of all the additional children to the school would not cause "prejudice", all the appeals will be upheld and there will be no need to go ahead with your individual appeal hearing.
+If "prejudice" has been decided, the Admission Appeal Panel will then go on to hear all the appellants' individual cases.

 You will already have been informed of the arrangements for your individual admission appeal hearing.
-Please make sure you arrive in plenty of time for your appeal and inform Reception that you have arrived.
 Each appellant has been allocated 30 minutes.
 The Admission Appeal Panel does try its best to keep to the timetable as far as possible.